almeidas-tatiane/robust-api-performance/README.md

 ## 📦 API Endpoints

 ### ➕ POST /register
-Create a user with username and password.
+Create a user with a username and password.
 ```json
 {
   "username": "admin",